vzarate-94/sanmiguelinc/README.md

 ## Next Steps

-- Add a boutique shop seciton
+- Add a boutique shop section
 - Add comments
 - Add a Like button with functionality to put the most liked post to the top
 - Add local favorites that sometimes are not as nice as the main establishments but equally as fun!